 In-ear monitoring is when performers have earpieces in their ears to monitor the sound of their performance.
 Oftentimes different performers will have specific mixes tailored to the critical instruments they need to hear.
-The singer would typically have an auxiliary mix (different from the main front of house mix) with boosted vocals so they hear themselves better.
+The singer would typically have an auxiliary mix (different from the main front-of-house mix) with boosted vocals, so they hear themselves better.

-When relying on foldback monitoring, it is critical to stay in front of a monitor with enough vocal in its mix to hear yourself singing.
-For this reason, singers with handheld microphones shouldn’t stray too far from their respective monitors.
+When relying on foldback monitoring, it is critical to stay in front of a monitor with enough vocals in its mix to hear yourself singing.
+For this reason, singers with handheld microphones shouldn't stray too far from their respective monitors.

 Proper Microphone Position

-As discussed in the main paragraph of this article, holding the microphone in the optimal position will help a singer to hear their voice on stage.
+As discussed in the main paragraph of this article, holding the microphone in the optimal position will help a singer hear their voice on stage.
 The cleaner the signal, the more the vocal will “cut through” the monitor mix!

 A More Physical Approach

-There are situations where the monitoring is subpar (shout out to the dive bars!) and the above techniques fail to improve vocal monitoring.
+There are situations where the monitoring is subpar (shout out to the dive bars!), and the above techniques fail to improve vocal monitoring.